ReinhardLenz/compass-belt-seeeduino-XIAO/README.md

 <img width="2477" height="1781" alt="circuit_image" src="https://github.com/user-attachments/assets/8d295dae-4ca2-45db-b3d6-d9cbdef87bef" />

 ## **Photo of breadboard**
-note, that the potentiometer is missing and there are not motores but LED's instead!
+note, that the potentiometer is missing and there are not motores but LED's instead.
+Also the TPS63031 is not yet inmplemented, but power supply is from Computer to Seeeduino XIAO.

 ![seeeduino_XIAO_compass_Belt_breadboard_1](https://github.com/user-attachments/assets/f0536608-d132-4b15-991f-f23b8976a1ff)